What does NEMMC do exactly?

 How often do you “spray” for mosquitos?

 “Spraying” for mosquitos is also known as Adulticiding.
 This part of our service is very controlled and only permitted by boards of health in certain towns.
 If virus is detected, many variables will come into play to do the proper treatment based on the Best Management Plan for that town.
+Visit Towns We Serve to learn what services we provide for your town.

-Can you come “spray” my house?
+Can you “spray” my house?

 Click here to see if your town allows residential adulticiding requests.